Concurrent Alcohol and Ritalin Abuse

 In addition, there are sessions in which stressful scenarios are presented to patients who are then provided with psychological education techniques that help them work through these real-life scenarios.
 The multi-faceted components of cognitive behavioral therapy have repeatedly demonstrated the ability to effectively reduce stress and anxiety, which are factors that can influence the onset and progression of substance abuse.

 - Inpatient or residential rehabilitation, in which clients remain at a facility for a certain period of time (e.g. 4-6 weeks or more) in order to receive 24-hour supervised care and support.

 - Outpatient treatment, intensive outpatient or partial hospitalization, where clients go to a treatment center during the day, sometimes up to 5 days a week, in order to receive therapy and/or therapeutic medication, but are allowed to return home.

 - Individual therapy, during which the client and therapist discuss treatment progression, ways to stay motivated and remain abstinent, and how to apply life skills to challenges.

-- Group therapy, where one or more therapists meet with a group of individuals (e.g., 3 to 12 or more) who are being treated for the same health issue in order to allow members to share their experiences and support one another.
+- Group therapy, where one or more therapists meet with a group of individuals (e.g. 3 to 12 people or more) who are being treated for the same health issue, in order to allow members to share their experiences and support one another.

 Ritalin has been described as an effective medication for ADHD for many years, but the non-medical use of Ritalin has recently increased, particularly among college students .
 For instance:

-- Ritalin abuse was found to occur 4 times more often than Concerta, and intranasal (through the nose) use of Ritalin was also reported more often than oral use.
+- Ritalin abuse was found to occur 4 times more often than that of Concerta, and intranasal (through the nose) use of Ritalin was also reported more than oral use.

-Finally, research indicates that co-abuse with alcohol tends to be more prevalent among college students who have been prescribed stimulants such as Ritalin in the past.
+Finally, research indicates that co-abuse of Ritalin with alcohol tends to be more prevalent among college students who have been prescribed stimulants such as Ritalin in the past.

 Teen Ritalin Abuse